the top 8 questions to ask before you hire a contractor

 The Top 8 Questions to ask before you hire a Commercial Contractor

-By asking these top 8 questions before you hire a commercial contractor, you will assess their qualifications and expertise, identify if they are licensed & insured, and obtain references to support the contractor’s claims.
+By asking these top 8 questions before you hire a commercial general contractor, you will assess their qualifications and expertise, identify if they are licensed & insured, and obtain references to support the contractor’s claims.
 Interviewing a contractor before hiring them is a crucial step in ensuring the success of your project.

 1) How long have you been in the commercial construction business?